adam-fowler/s3-filesystem-kit/README.md

 # Setup

 S3 File System uses the S3 library from [Soto](https://github.com/soto-project/soto).
 You need to initialise `S3FileSystem` with a `S3` client object from this library.
 S3 File System will require AWS credentials before you can continue.
 The `S3` client object will provide these.
-There is a [section](https://github.com/swift-aws/aws-sdk-swift#configuring-credentials) in the aws-sdk-swift help that gives you information on providing AWS credentials.
-Ensure you read this before continuing.

 ```swift
 let s3 = S3(region: .euwest1)